Sir6ix/violet/README.md

 <div align="center">

-### 👤 Creator: Haelicx
+### 👤 Haelicx

 📨 Telegram: **@haelicx**

-⭐ Feel free to fork, contribute, open issues, or submit pull requests.
+⭐ Star the repository if you like the project.

 </div>